trapti27/Manvi-Store-Data-Analysis/README.md

 4. **Sales Channels**:
    - 🛒 Amazon, Flipkart, and Myntra channels are the main contributors to sales.

-## Final Conclusion to Improve Vrinda Store Sales 💡
+## Final Conclusion to Improve Manvi Store Sales 💡
 To effectively improve Manvi store sales, the following strategy is recommended:

 - **Target Audience**: Focus on women customers in the 30-49 years age group.